umasreeram/fraud-detection-page.github.io/README.md

 **Multicollinearity**

 Many of our features are derived from each other so our predictors are highly multicollinear.
 Because we want to extract feature importance from our models, we need to reduce multicollinearity.
-Since the Vxxx features are engineered features and not actual data, we drop one of every two highly correlated features (e.g. Correlation coefficient > 0.75 or Correlation coefficient < -0.75).
+Since the Vxxx features are engineered features and not actual data, we drop one of every two highly correlated features (e.g. correlation > 0.75 or correlation < -0.75).
 We drop the feature with fewer number of unqiue values, the intuition being that the feature with greater number of unqiue values contains more "granular" data.

-Although other non-Vxxx features are also multicolinear, we are slightly hesitant to drop them.
+Although non-Vxxx features (aka features that are not the Vxxx features) are also multicolinear, we are slightly hesitant to drop them.
 The non-Vxxx features represent actual data that might be useful in distinguishing between fraud and not fraud.
 We experiment with two version of the data, one with all non-Vxxx columns included and another with multicollinear non-Vxxx columns dropped.

 Figure 1: C features correlation matrix